Adroiti/docs-for-code-review-tools/RuboCop/Lint-ScriptPermission.md

-Pattern: Lint/ScriptPermission
+Pattern: Missing execute permission for script

 Issue: -

 ## Description

 This cop checks if a file which has a shebang line as its first line is granted execute permission.

 ## Further Reading